 Tip #1 Always go vertical

 Sure, you can just take a 16:9 and crop the sides.
 That works, but it’s not the optimal way to do it.
-Instead, you actually want to film it vertical, up and down.
+Instead, you actually want to film it vertically, up, and down.
 That’s the way IGTV and Insta Stories are working and that’s how you get the best look.

 Tip #2 Give your videos a “behind the scenes” feel

-A lot of times, as service provider you want to use Instagram to show the best of the best of your business.
-You want to give your audience a glimpse on the internal stuff that’s going on and that make your business different.
+A lot of times, as a service provider you want to use Instagram to show the best of the best of your business.
+You want to give your audience a glimpse of the internal stuff that’s going on and that makes your business different.

 And this can be applied to any industry.
 You can film and show your audience your process in your own niche.
 And that way people will know that when they can come back to your IG Stories, they expect to see a certain type of content.
 That’s how you grow your following.